 2. Page strength

-Page strength works the same as domain strength, but at the level of a specific page on your website.
+Page strength works the same as domain strength, but at the level of a specific page (page-level) on your website.
 PageRank is the most popular metric in this group, as Google itself uses it.
 They rate a page on a 0 to 10 scale, where 10 is the highest possible strength score.

 Typically, the PageRank or strength for all the pages on your website should peak at your home page and filter down in a slow decline.
 Your oldest and highest traffic pages will likely have the next highest scores, with your newest and more obscure pages having the lowest.

 There are many ways to check the page strength of any website page.
 The Moz tool shown above includes a page authority metric, but for Google’s PageRank, you can use a free tool like prchecker.info.

 For Moz’s page authority, you can also use CNN to see how their page authority metric decreases as you move past the home page:

 When you are planning your campaign, page strength is a useful metric to assess the quality of the website and the page link.
 Just like it’s better to have a link from a website with a high domain strength score, you also want a link from a page that has excellent page authority.